Nynros/InternetSecurity/README.txt

 Topic:  Time-settings
 ------------------
 Set and maintain the correct time-settings incl. timezone on all your smart-devices (tv, smartphone, etc), pc's, router, switches, smart-devices.
-Use the timesserver or your country like "uk.pool.ntp.org" or a general server like "pool.ntp.org" (https://www.ntppool.org/en/?lang=en-gb)
+Use nearest timesserver from your location like "uk.pool.ntp.org", "de.pool.ntp.org" or "europe.pool.ntp.org" (https://www.ntppool.org/en/?lang=en-gb)

 Topic: Network and TV-Cables
 ------------------